Davra/iot-raspberry-pi/README.md

-# iot-raspberry-pi
+# Connect a Raspberry Pi to Connecthing Platform
 Demonstration for connecting Raspberry Pi to AEP platform.
 You should already have a login/password to log into the Connecthing platform.
 If not, please contact your local administrator or support@davra.io.

 ### Get Started
 You just need a Raspberry Pi, any version should do.
 It should be connected to the power supply and the network.
 The easiest way to connect to the network is to plug an ethernet cable in but you can also use a wifi connection.
-When the Raspbeery Pi boots up and you have the HDMI cable connected to a tv or monitor, it will show what it's IP address is.
+When the Raspberry Pi boots up and you have the HDMI cable connected to a tv or monitor, it will show what it's IP address is.

-### Typing in to the Raspberry Pi
+### Typing into the Raspberry Pi
 - Option 1: Connect a keyboard to the Raspberry Pi and you can type directly into the Raspberry Pi and see it on-screen.
 - Option 2: If you know the IP address you can "ssh" to that IP.
 If you are using Windows or Mac, you can use the program "putty".